asross/settlers/README.md

 ## Overview

-Abstract logic for the game is contained in plain old ruby objects defined in `/models`.
+Game logic is contained in plain old ruby objects defined in `/models`.

-An HTTP server exposing this logic is defined in `webapp.rb`.
+An HTTP server exposing it is defined in `app.rb`.
 It has three endpoints:

 `GET /`

 `POST /actions`

 `POST /messages`

 There are two clients, one HTML-based, and one text-based.
 My plan at this point is for both to use this API, but the server will send back different representations (e.g. HTML to the web client, and a printable string to the textbased client) based on Accept headers or MIME types.

+The server also uses websockets to send updates of game state.
+However, for the foreseeable, the websocket interface will be write-only from the server point of view and read-only from the client's.

 ## Setup

-0. Ensure you have Ruby 1.9 installed, and Firefox for running selenium tests
 1. `gem install bundler`
 2. `bundle install`
 3. `ruby test/run.rb`